DemandCube/KafkaSpinner/README.md

 6. --ssh-public-key - Path of ssh public key (eg: --ssh-public-key /root/.ssh/id_rsa.pub)
 7. --num-partitions - Number of partitions for kafka. (eg: --num-partitions 3)
 8. --off-zookeeper-failure - Turn off zookeeper node failure using this option.
 Dont want to give value for this (eg: --off-zookeeper-failure)
+9. --new-nodes-only - Will add new node with new broker-id and new hosname

 ###Get into shell for testing
 After you started your cluster you can get into shell using ```./kafka-shell.sh zoo1```.
 Argument is the docker conainer name.